-Recalibrating customer service: Your checklist for a better 'new normal'
+Recalibrating customer service: Your checklist for a better 'new normal'by

 A list of deflection and operational actions for contact centres and back offices.
 How many of these have you done?